jeffreykegler/old_kollos/notes/design/intermediate.md

 the KLOL needs to have more information available.

 As a first guess,
-the KHOL needs to make available the callbacks listed in this section.
+the KHIL needs to make available the callbacks listed in this section.
 The examples assume that the Lua statement
 ```
-    local khol = kollos.khol
+    local khil = kollos.khil
 ```
 has already been executed.

 ### Internal symbol accessors

 ```
-    khol.provenance(isym)
+    khil.provenance(isym)
 ```
 Given an internal symbol `isym`, returns its provenance.
 The provenance is a history of the steps by which this internal symbol was created.
-Those brick symbols, which correspond exactly to external symbols, may have a provenance of a single step.
+Brick symbols, if they correspond exactly to external symbols, may have a provenance of a single step.
-What the provenance might consist of, will become clearer when I detail the transformation the KHOL needs to perform.
+What the provenance might consist of, will become clearer when Jeffrey details the grammar rewrites that the KHIL needs to perform.

 ```
-    khol.brick(isym)
+    khil.brick(isym)
 ```
 Given an internal symbol `isym`, if `isym` is a brick symbol,